eggbe/hash-store/README.md

 ```

 The `path` option define the directory to store all generated files.
 Please, pay attention what you will get an exception if this directory doesn't exists.
-Also the `sort` option specifies the type of sorting and the `filter` option set a regular expression for filtering the keywords.
+Also the `sort` option specifies the type of sorting and the `filter` option set a regular expression for keywords filtering.
 If any keyword won't match this expression the special exception will be thrown.

-3. Sorting:
+### Sorting:

 All hashes stored with a timestamp to have an ability for extended sorting features.